-Program Standard: The program has a safe and healthful environment that provides appropriate and well-maintained indoor and outdoor physical environments.
+Program Standard: The program has a safe and healthful environment that provides appropriate and wellmaintained indoor and outdoor physical environments.
 The environment includes facilities, equipment, and materials to facilitate child and staff learning and development.

-Rationale: The program's design and maintenance of its physical environment support high-quality program activities and services as well as allow for optimal use and operation.
-Well-organized, equipped, and maintained environments support program quality by fostering the learning, comfort, health, and safety of those who use the program.
+Rationale: The program's design and maintenance of its physical environment support high-quality program activities and services and allow for optimal use and operation.
+Well-organized, equipped, and maintained environments support program quality by facilitating the learning, comfort, health, and safety of those who use the program.
 Program quality is enhanced by also creating a welcoming and accessible setting for children, families, and staff.